Serhioromano/vscode-gitflow/README.md

 ## Known Issues

-1. If you name your branches folders with capital letters like `Feature` instead of `feature` will not work.
-Bug in `git-flow` extension of git CLI command.
+1. If you name your branch folders with capital letters like `Feature` instead of `feature`, things break due to a bug in the `git-flow` extension of git CLI command.
+Please make sure you name your branch folders with lower-case names.
-2. When VS Code open windows directory while on remote WSL, sometimes might cause problems.
+2. When VS Code opens a Windows directory while on a remote WSL, sometimes this might cause problems.
 But who is gonna do that, right?
 3. When authentication is not configured, commands that make `push` to remote commands may fail. (see: [How to setup](#how-to-setup))

 ## How to use

 When installed, you will find 2 new views in SCM side bar, GITFLOW and VERSIONS.
-Also in status bar you will find **Git Flow** button to launch Quick Pick menu or use `Shift`+`Alt`+`D` short key.
+Also in status bar you will find **Git Flow** button to launch Quick Pick menu, or you can use `Shift`+`Alt`+`D` short key.

 To see list of all commands use `F1` or `Ctrl`+`Shift`+`P` and type gitflow.

 ![ext](https://raw.githubusercontent.com/Serhioromano/vscode-gitflow/main/resources/media/ss.png)

-> We suggest [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) to complements this extension.
+> We suggest [Git Graph](https://marketplace.visualstudio.com/items?itemName=mhutchie.git-graph) to complement this extension.

 ## Features